eklitzke/tornado-dns/README.md

 nameserver in your `/etc/resolv.conf` that's capable of performing recursive DNS lookups.
 This should be OK for 99.9% of people, but it's something I'd like to fix anyway.

+If you find other bugs, have patches, etc. please contact the author via private message on github (username `eklitzke`) or via email, `evan@eklitzke.org`.

 Tests
 -----